-Our recruitment round for admission panel members is now open.
+Our recruitment round for admission panel members is now closed.

-If you're interested in volunteering, submit an application and we'll contact you for an informal chat via Teams video-conference.
+If you're interested in volunteering, submit an application and we'll contact you for when our round opens again in September 2023.

 About the role